- About Us

 United Way currently provides funding support to 33 local nonprofit organizations as part of a holistic effort to bring positive change to Harrisonburg and Rockingham County.
 (Learn more about our community partners.)

 Becoming a United Way community partner is a comprehensive, two-step process:

 1. United Way Certification - Building and maintaining trust is an important component in creating change.
 Certification helps safeguard donors' investment in Harrisonburg and Rockingham County by ensuring that United Way funded organizations are managed effectively and meet United Way's standards of excellence.

 United Way invites certification applications from any 501c3 nonprofit serving Harrisonburg and/or Rockingham County.
 The application assesses the capacity of the applicant in the areas of organizational management, human resources, board governance, and financial management.

 2. United Way Grant Evaluation - United Way invites grant proposals from any certified nonprofit in alignment with the criteria outlined in the Community Action Plan and Community Impact Fund Guidelines.
-Applications are reviewed by more than four dozen community impact team volunteers from a broad array of professions and industries in Harrisonburg and Rockingham County.
+Applications are reviewed by dozens of community impact team volunteers from a broad array of professions and industries in Harrisonburg and Rockingham County.

-Following grant submission, applicants are given the opportunity to clarify their grant request during oral presentations.
+Following grant submission, applicants are given the opportunity to clarify their grant request during oral presentations, which will now be open to the public.
 Community impact teams then make funding recommendations to the United Way Board of Directors, which makes final partnership decisions.